hmzatayab/AI-Travel-Planner/README.md

 ## 💡 Notes
 - AI credits are deducted on generating hotels or flights (5 credits each).
 - Hotels and flights are saved directly in the itinerary document.
+- Stripe is used for subscription payments (Gold / Silver plans).
+- Redis caching is implemented for checkout sessions and AI requests to prevent duplicate processing and improve performance.
 - All AI-generated data is strictly validated and stored in structured JSON.
 - Authentication required for all itinerary and plan-related routes.